xkr47/vertx-acme4j/README.md

 # Under construction

 This code is by no means ready.
 Don't expect it to work yet.
+Many scenarios already verified to work.

 # Goals and guidelines